 The last part of WordCamp took place on Sunday at Ziferblat in the heart of Manchester’s Northern Quarter.
 Mike Little, the co-founder of WordPress, ran a contributor day for around 30 people.
 A contributor day enables people to give back to WordPress, which is, after all, an open-source project.
 You don’t need to be a coder to attend this part of the event.
 There are many valuable ways to contribute to WordPress.

-All in all, the WordCamp was a great event with plenty going on.
+Overall, the WordCamp was a great event with plenty going on.
 There were over 20 sponsors represented, 22 speakers, including the lightning talks and around 170 people in attendance.
-I shall look forward to next year's offering.
+I shall look forward to next year’s offering.

 Early in the morning, I headed to the University of Manchester for my shift.
 I spent all day helping on the information desk, swiping loads of WordPress #Swag and telling everyone about my Manchester Wapuu.